Miss Trans Israel: Winner

 Talleen Abu Hanna was crowned the winner of the pageant, breaking historical boundaries and becoming the first ever Miss Trans Israel.
 Abu Hanna is a ballet dancer, and a model, and now lives in Tel Aviv.
-After her victory at Miss Trans Israel, Abu Hanna went on to win second place in the Miss Trans Star Internacional Beauty Pageant 2016 which was held in Barcelona on September 17.
+After her victory at Miss Trans Israel, Abu Hanna went on to win second place in the Miss Star International Beauty Pageant 2016 which was held in Barcelona on September 17.
 She also appeared in the eighth season of the Israeli edition of Big Brother.